hanshoi/react-template/examples/password-strength/README.md

 # Password Strength Page
 Example of react, react-bootstrap, classnames and how to use reacts dynamic features to check a good password strenght.

+We are also using babelify with ES6 conversions.

 ## Install
 `npm install`